US crude stocks rise more than expected, fuel inventories fall - EIA

 By Arathy Somasekhar

-HOUSTON, Aug 9 (Reuters) - U.S. crude stocks rose while gasoline and distillate inventories fell last week, the Energy Information Administration said on Wednesday.
+HOUSTON, Aug 9 (Reuters) - U.S. crude stocks rose on the back of a sharp drop in oil exports, while gasoline and distillate inventories fell last week, the Energy Information Administration said on Wednesday.

 Crude inventories USOILC=ECI rose by 5.9 million barrels in the last week to 445.6 million barrels, compared with analysts' expectations in a Reuters poll for a 0.6 million-barrel rise.